rackerlabs/otter/CONTRIBUTING.md

 a change ahead of time, but not mandatory.
 It's particularly useful when some discussion about a change would be useful.

-## Making Changes
+## Pull Requests

-Here's are requirements for making a PR:
+Heres are the requirements for making a PR:

-- Code must be unit tested.
-- run "make lint" and "trial otter" before submitting your PR
+Code must be unit tested. run "make lint" and "trial otter" before submitting your PR.

-- If a PR introduces a user-visible feature or change:
-  - It must have end-user documentation.
-Usually this is done by a dedicated technical writer.
-Make sure it's clear when a change needs documentation.
-    This can be done by creating an issue requesting documentation.
-  - It must have integration tests.
-This is also usually done by a dedicated quality engineer.
-Make sure it's clear when a change needs tests.
-This can be done by creating an issue requesting tests.
+If a PR introduces a user-visible feature or change, it must have end-user documentation and integration tests.
+Usually these are done by dedicated technical writers and quality engineers.
+Make sure it's clear when a change needs these things.
+This can be done by creating issues requesting docs and integration tests.

-  - An author may also feel free to submit end-user docs and functional tests for their own changes.
+An author may also feel free to submit end-user docs and functional tests for their own changes.

 ## Review Process